Rock Dust Light Star: Outtakes

-Although a total of 30 songs were recorded for the album, according to Kay, only 15 tracks appeared across all editions of the album.
-A video for the album, posted just before release, showed recording of the tracks "I've Been Working" and "Super Highway"; however, none of these appeared on the final track listing.
-"All Mixed Up in You" appeared as a working title for "Angeline", released as a bonus track in the deluxe version of the album.
+Although a total of 40 songs were recorded for the album, the studio only requested and wanted 15 tracks of those track to appear across all editions of the album.
+A video for the album, posted just before release, showed recording of the tracks "I've Been Working" and "Super Highway"; however, neither of those tracks appeared on the final track listing.
+"All Mixed Up in You" appeared to be the original and working title for "Angeline", which was released as a bonus track in the deluxe version of the album.

 Upon the album being made available to pre-order, several retail websites listed the standard album containing thirteen tracks, with track No. 8 called "Your Window Is a Crazy Television".
 However, upon the album appearing in stores, the track was nowhere to be seen.
 On 2 June 2011, a competition began to design artwork for a brand-new Jamiroquai single, "Smile", an outtake from Rock Dust Light Star.
 On 9 June, the winner of the competition was announced, and the song was initially made available for free download via SoundCloud and was later published for free download on music journalism sites such as Earmilk.
+On 6 January 2018, Kay announced that he would be releasing a couple of the outtake tracks once every month as a new year's gift.
+On 16 January 2018, "Now We Are Alone" was released to the public in streaming format, but other the tracks were never released as stated.